Sophie Marceau

 Sophie Marceau in the movie L'Amour Braque

-A defining role for her, according to the actress herself, was playing Blanche, a traveling circus performer passionately in love with computer genius Lucas (Jacques Dutronc).
-Andrzej Żuławski directed the drama "My Nights Are More Beautiful Than Your Days," which Sophie felt finally allowed her to break away from her teenage girl image to portray an adult woman who has experienced true love.
+According to Marceau herself, a defining role was playing Blanche, a traveling circus performer passionately in love with computer genius Lucas (Jacques Dutronc).
+In Andrzej Żuławski's drama "My Nights Are More Beautiful Than Your Days," Sophie felt she finally broke free from her teenage girl image to portray a woman who'd experienced real love.

 A still from the movie My Nights Are More Beautiful Than Your Days